Combining Prior Knowledge and Data for Robust Controller Design

 \subsection{Learning multipliers from data}

 Recall that we have available an input-state trajectory of~\eqref{eq:sys} for some unknown disturbance sequence satisfying Assumption~\ref{ass:noise_multipliers}.
-With $M$ and $Z$ in~\eqref{eq:MZ_def} for the corresponding matrices depending on the data and $A$, $B$, $C_z$, $D_{z}$, we infer

-This means that data permit to learn a new constraint on the uncertainties, with the guarantee that it still comprises the true uncertainty, i.e., $\Det\in\Del$ with $\Del$ as in~\eqref{eq:Sigma_Delta_def}.
-Let us express the learnt information by a family of quadratic constraints that is amenable to robust control.
+These data permit to learn the new constraint $\Del$ in \eqref{eq:Sigma_Delta_def} on the uncertainties $\Delta$, with the guarantee that it still contains the true uncertainty, i.e., $\Det\in\Del$.
+In the following, we express the learnt information by a family of quadratic constraints that is amenable to robust control.
 For this purpose, we need to work with a parametrization of $B_w\Del$.
-If defining $\bm{\tilde{D}}\coloneqq B_d\bm{D}$,~\eqref{eq:data_bound1} is equivalent to
+With $M$ and $Z$ in~\eqref{eq:MZ_def} for the corresponding matrices depending on the data and $A$, $B$, $C_z$, $D_{z}$, we introduce the multiplier class